luser-dr00g/pcomb/README.md

 The allocation records are linked together in a list with the head of the list pointed to by the static file scoped `allocation_list`.
-This variable and all of `next` pointers in the headers point to the left hand side.
+This variable and all of the `next` pointers in the headers point to the left hand side.

 Presently, only the `new_()` and `symbol_from_string()` functions use this list.
 With a more efficient mechanism for dynamic names, this number will go down.
 With